|

 diagnosis of CHF means that it is too late for nutritional prevention.
 The

-horse is long gone by the time most people decide to shut the stable door.
+horse is long gone by the time many people decide to shut the stable door.

-But nutritional intervention can still greatly help a damaged heart.
+But nutritional intervention can still greatly help even a damaged heart.
 In the past, drugs such

 as digitalis or one of its ilk were often given to strengthen and to some